-If you cannot reach your veterinarian on the phone, or if your dog is already showing signs of toxicity, you should go to the nearest veterinarian right away.
-Many toxins are absorbed rapidly and require medical treatment, not simply induction of vomiting.
+If you cannot reach your veterinarian on the phone, or if your dog is already showing signs of toxicity, you should go to the nearest open veterinary facility right away.
+Many toxins are absorbed rapidly and require medical treatment, not simply the induction of vomiting.
 If you are not sure, play it safe and get to the vet.

 Important Contact Information in Case of Poisoning

 In case of toxin exposure, keep a list of important phone numbers in a visible, easily accessible location.
 Be sure pet sitters and other people who might be in your home are aware of the location of the list.
-The following phone numbers should be included:
+The following contact information should be included: